Guides

 - A Parent's Guide to Keeping Your Child Drug-Free

-An interlock device prevents a person who has been consuming alcohol from operating a motor vehicle by locking the vehicle’s ignition if the operator’s breath is deemed as showing a high concentration of alcohol.
-These gadgets require the operator to blow into a sensor many times over the course of a trip to have their blood alcohol level tested along the way.
-Typical drivers have their driving fitness tested this way up to 2,500 times a year.
-The driver’s routes are recorded by the device, which often has a video function to ensure that the driver is the only one breathing on the sensor.
+What is an ignition interlock?
+An ignition interlock device prevents individuals who have consumed alcohol from operating a motor vehicle by locking the ignition if their breath shows a high alcohol concentration.
+These devices require users to blow into a sensor multiple times during a trip to test their blood alcohol level.
+Typically, drivers undergo this testing up to 2,500 times a year.
+The device also records the driver's routes and often includes a video function to ensure that only the driver breathes into the sensor.

-Vehicles that have been outfitted with interlock devices are not affected by the mechanism long-term; once the convicted DUI offender has completed his term of interlock-restricted driving the device can be removed without affecting the vehicle.
+Vehicles outfitted with ignition interlock devices are not affected by the mechanism long-term; once the convicted DUI offender has completed his term of interlock-restricted driving the device can be removed without affecting the vehicle.
 The use of an interlock device should not show up on a VIN check.

 Drunk Driving Statistics